adeife16/adeife16/README.md

 - 🔭 I’m currently working on [a school portal](https://martinsschool.com.ng) and [an online marketplace](https://fivemarket.ng)

-- 🌱 I’m currently learning Flutter and Dart
+- 🌱 I’m currently learning how to build frontend applications with React

 - ❓ Ask me about anything related to web/mobile development and embedded system engineering